U.S. Industry opportunities

 In February 2020, SB165, a bill authorizing medical marijuana passed through a legislative committee in the state senate.
 The bill would allow for medical consumption through oral pills, transdermal patches, oils, nebulizers, inhalers, suppositories, and gummies.
 The bill would not allow for smoking or vaping raw plant material, or consumption of infused edible products.

 Estimated market size

-How to open a Marijuana/Hemp Business in Alabama
+How to open a Marijuana Business in Alabama

-If you are just starting your marijuana business, the next best step is to start a Business Plan to help educate your team and be ready to apply for a marijuana/hemp business license.
-If you are ready to apply for a Marijuana/Hemp Business License in Alabama, please Contact us or call our office to set an appointment to get started.
+If you are just starting your marijuana business, the next best step is to visit the Green Rush Store to help educate your team and be ready to apply for a marijuana/hemp business license.
+If you are ready to apply for a Marijuana/Hemp Business License in Alabama, please contact us or call our office to set an appointment to get started.
 You can also select another State Opportunity, or fill out our Contact Form to discuss potential strategies such as Investment or Partnership Opportunities.